Ever try opening a Lithuanian bank account as a non-resident foreigner?

 Some providers resell and white-label services from other EMI and payment institutions.
 In fact, it can be difficult to tell the difference between a white-labeled solution and the real thing.

-And before opening accounts, conduct your own due diligence.
-And whatever you do, make sure that you’re opening an account with a regulated and properly licensed institution– not a straw house.
+And before opening a bank account, conduct your own due diligence.
+And whatever you do, make sure that you’re opening a bank account with a regulated and properly licensed institution– not a straw house.

 Fortunately, if you’re a non-resident looking to open a Lithuanian bank account or sort out the European banking options available to you, we can help.